kali/extropy/README.md

 So far so good.
 The proxy has no rules defined yet, so it does nothing out of the ordinary.
 If you find() the documents, they are just as you are expecting them.

-Let's define out rule.
+Let's load our first rule.
+We'll pick the "copy author name as authorName in each post" one.
 We need to call a command on extropy.
 The syntax may look a bit convoluted, but it mimicks the way mongodb does "runCommand" under the hood.

 ````